mnelson4/yet-another-related-posts-plugin/readme.txt

 Donate link: http://tinyurl.com/donatetomitcho
 Tags: related, posts, post, pages, page, RSS, feed, feeds Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 3.4
-Stable tag: 3.4.3
+Stable tag: 3.5

 Display a list of related entries on your site and feeds based on a unique algorithm.
-Templating allows customization of the display.
+Now with custom post type support!

 == Description ==

 Yet Another Related Posts Plugin (YARPP) gives you a list of posts and/or pages related to the current entry, introducing the reader to other relevant content on your site.
 Key features include:

-1. **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, categories, and **now custom taxonomies**, YARPP finds related content from across your site. **Improved and optimized in 3.4!** [Learn more](http://wordpress.tv/2011/01/29/michael-%E2%80%9Cmitcho%E2%80%9D-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/)
+1. **Templating**: The [YARPP templating system](http://mitcho.com/blog/projects/yarpp-3-templates/) puts you in charge of how your posts are displayed.
-2. **Templating**: The [YARPP templating system](http://mitcho.com/blog/projects/yarpp-3-templates/) puts you in charge of how your posts are displayed.
+2. **Related posts, pages, and custom post types**: [Learn about CPT support](http://wordpress.org/extend/plugins/yet-another-related-posts-plugin/other_notes/). **New in 3.5!**
-3. **Caching**: YARPP organically caches the related posts data as your site is visited, greatly improving performance.
+3. **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, categories, and custom taxonomies, YARPP finds related content from across your site.
+[Learn more](http://wordpress.tv/2011/01/29/michael-%E2%80%9Cmitcho%E2%80%9D-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/). **Improved and optimized in 3.5!**
-4. **Related posts in RSS feeds**: Display related posts in your RSS and Atom feeds with custom display options.
+4. **Caching**: YARPP organically caches the related posts data as your site is visited, greatly improving performance.
-5. **Disallowing certain tags or categories**: You can choose certain tags or categories as disallowed, meaning any page or post with such tags or categories will not be served up by the plugin.
+5. **Related posts in RSS feeds**: Display related posts in your RSS and Atom feeds with custom display options.
-6. **Related posts and pages**: Puts you in control of pulling up related posts, pages, or both.
-YARPP does not yet fully support custom post types; look for these in a future version.
+6. **Disallowing certain tags or categories**: You can choose certain tags or categories as disallowed, meaning any page or post with such tags or categories will not be served up by the plugin.

 This plugin requires PHP 5 and MySQL 4.1 or greater.